villares/play/README.md

 # nonlinear play

-A [hugo](https://gohugo.io/) theme environment for  stand-alone creative code experiments, reducing the learning curve so you can enjoy being in the zone faster.
+A [hugo](https://gohugo.io/) theme environment for  stand-alone creative code experiments, reducing the learning curve so you can enjoy being in the zone.

 Our goal is to integrate, test and play with: